pkmn/engine/README.md

 }
 ```

-The engine's `build.zig` exposes a `module` function that takes an options structure to allow for
+The `pkmn` package exposes a `module` function that takes an options structure to allow for
 configuring whether or not Pokémon Showdown compatibility mode or protocol message logging should be
 enabled.
 Alternatively, you may set options via a `pkmn_options` [root source file
 declaration](https://ziglang.org/documentation/master/#Root-Source-File).
 There are several